 The snake oil salesmen have jumped on the bandwagon of pseudoscience to sell the gullible all sorts of “super foods” that are supposed to cure diseases, prevent diseases, burn fat, aid the mind, enhance immunity and prevent the natural aging process.
 They are sometimes called “functional foods”.
 Supposed super foods include berries, especially blueberries, broccoli and various nuts.
 One of the “super foods” named by the Daily Mail is baked beans.44Daily Mail.
 Extract from Nutrition for Dummies They are often high in salt and sugar.
 However, when it comes to properly controlled trials to test such hypotheses, there is a distinct lack of evidence.
 An Internet search will show all sorts of supposed “super foods” that are alleged to do all sorts of wonderful things.
 The truth is:

 - The science behind oxidative stress and free radicals is quite complex and difficult.

-- It does seem to be important in terms of a vast array of diseases, at least in the laboratory but not outside.
+- It does seem to be important in terms of a vast array of diseases, at least in the laboratory but not in living animals or humans.

 - Evidence that antioxidants prevent or cure disease in humans is lacking.

-- There is no such thing as super foods.42Miracle food, myths and the media
+- There is no such thing as super foods.45Miracle food, myths and the media

 - Stick to a varied diet that is rich in fresh fruit and vegetables but not to excess.